Midge 1a - Antique and Vintage Cameras

 1 plate holder.

 This is a typical falling plate camera.
 Its lens and shutter place it in the mid range of Midge cameras.
-The lens is not as advertised a rapid rectilinear but two symmetrically arranged meniscus lenses.
+The lens comprises two symmetrically arranged meniscus elements.
 The price was £1.11.6.

 References & Notes: